 Counter top has normal wear.
 Cabinets have normal wear.
 Water flow was normal with several fixtures operated at the same time.
-Sink drain is leaking and the backing up, have reviewed and repaired accordingly.
+There were no visible active piping leaks at the time of the inspection.
+Drain lines had no visible leaks or signs of backup at the time of inspection.
 Outlets were randomly tested and had correct polarity, except as noted.
+Dishwasher drain is located past the sink P trap, if necessary have reviewed and corrected accordingly.